-Georgia Southern University’s Quality Enhancement Plan Think in Ink is a writing and thinking initiative that weaves crucial communication and critical thinking skills into a wide range of disciplines through writing and thinking-enriched courses.
+Georgia Southern University’s Quality Enhancement Plan Think in Ink is a writing and thinking program that weaves crucial communication and critical thinking skills into a wide range of disciplines through writing and thinking-enriched courses.

-In the 2017-2018 academic year, the initiative involved 166 faculty teaching 89 classes serving 9,000 students.
+In the 2017-2018 academic year, the program involved 166 faculty teaching 89 classes serving 9,000 students.

-- Students have indicated that these courses have helped them organize their thoughts better, increase their creativity and ideas, and most notably makes them feel more confident in a subject.
+Students have indicated that these courses have helped them organize their thoughts better, increase their creativity and ideas, and most notably makes them feel more confident in a subject.

 Professors report noticeable, significant improvements in students’ writing skills, communication and persuasion skills.

 Think in Ink helps provide students the skills to analyze, synthesize and communicate data and information in a wide range of settings — all of which are significant skills valuable in the workforce for both initial employment and advancement.

 Think in Ink seeks to:

 Enhance a culture of writing and critical thinking across the university.

 Graduate students with strong writing skills that transfer to the workplace and beyond.

-- Link students and faculty with the resources they need to ensure writing and critical thinking excellence.
+Link students and faculty with the resources they need to ensure writing and critical thinking excellence.